mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } PrivateContentAAD;
 ~~~

-When decoding a PrivateContentTBE, the application MUST check that the
+When decoding a PrivateMessageContent, the application MUST check that the
 FramedContentAuthData is valid.

 It is up to the application to decide what `authenticated_data` to provide and